WheteThunger/CustomVendingSetup/README.md

 This can happen for vending machines that sell an item for multiple amounts (e.g., scrap to **wood**, and stones to **wood**).
 This happens because vanilla stocking logic has inconsistencies which are fixed in the plugin's stocking logic.

+#### Can I sell more than 7 items?

+No. At most 7 items can be sold per vending machine.
+It's not possible to sell more due to UI limitations in the vanilla game.
+A pagination feature might be implemented in future versions of the plugin.

 #### How do I display custom item names?

 There is currently no way to display custom item names, but this feature is planned.
+However, the plugin does store custom item names, and correctly sets those names on items that players purchase.

+#### How do I setup custom monuments?

+As a prerequisite, the custom monument must use the monument marker prefab and have a unique name.
+Then, you must configure the monument's bounds in [Monument Finder](https://umod.org/plugins/monument-finder) to envelope the monument so that Custom Vending Setup can accurately determine whether a given vending machine is within that monument.
+Please see the Monument Finder plugin documentation for further guidance.

 ## Developer API